09anushkam/09anushkam.github.io/README.md

 # AnushkaMurade.github.io
 ## Vedic Maths - Frontend Project </br>
 ### Note - This website is responsive
-This is a static website of Vedic Maths and it is made using HTML and CSS
+This is a static website of Vedic Maths and it is created using HTML5 and CSS3
 [Home page](https://anushkamurade.github.io/ "Home page before login/Signup")
 [Signup](https://anushkamurade.github.io/Signup "Signup")
 [Login](https://anushkamurade.github.io/Login "Login")